Periodic Symplectic Cohomologies

-where $H_*(\mathcal{L}Q, \Z)$ is the homology of the free loop space equipped with the Chas-Sullivan product \cite{CD} and the BV operator.
-There is an $S^1$-action on $\mathcal{L}Q$ which is homotopy equivalent to the $S^1$-space $\mathcal{L}T^*Q$.
-It is classical that given an $S^1$-space one can define three versions of $S^1$-equivariant homology theories, which are called ordinary, periodic, and negative $S^1$-equivariant homology, respectively.
-In the situation that the $S^1$-space is the free loop space $\mathcal{L}Q$, there is a model of $S^1$-equivariant homology of $\mathcal{L}Q$ given by the cyclic homology of the singular chains on the based loop space of $Q$.
-This is proved by Goodwillie in \cite{Goodwillie} also see \cite{Jones, Loday}. \\ Motivated by Viterbo's isomorphism \eqref{eqn:Viso} and the definition of the periodic cyclic homology of the chains on the based loop space, we apply periodic cyclic homology to the symplectic cochain complex on the symplectic side.
-The key feature of the symplectic cochain complex shown in \cite{BO2} is that it is an $S^1$-complex, or an $\infty$-mixed complex which was introduced in \cite{Ka}.
+where $H_*(\mathscr{L}Q, \Z)$ is the homology of the free loop space equipped with the Chas-Sullivan product \cite{CS} and the BV operator.
+There is an $S^1$-action on $\mathscr{L}Q$ which is homotopy equivalent to the $S^1$-space $\mathscr{L}T^*Q$.
+Given an $S^1$-space, one can define three versions of $S^1$-equivariant homology theories, which are called positive, negative and periodic $S^1$-equivariant homology respectively.
+In the situation that the $S^1$-space is the free loop space $\mathscr{L}Q$, there are isomorphisms between positive, negative and periodic $S^1$-equivariant homology of $\mathscr{L}Q$ and positive, negative and periodic cyclic homology of the singular cochains on the based loop space of $Q$ respectively.
+This is proved by Goodwillie in \cite{Goodwillie} also see \cite{Jones, Loday}. \\ Motivated by Viterbo's isomorphism \eqref{eqn:Viso} and the definition of the periodic cyclic homology of the cochains on the based loop space, we apply periodic cyclic homology to the symplectic cochain complex on the symplectic side.
+One feature of the symplectic cochain complex shown in \cite{BO2} is that it is an $S^1$-complex, or an $\infty$-mixed complex which was introduced in \cite{kassel}.
 This means that it satisfies the definition of a mixed complex up to higher homotopies.
-We call the periodic cyclic homology of the symplectic cochain complex \emph{the periodic symplectic cohomology} and denote it by $\widehat{PSH^*}(M)$.\\ There is another version of periodic symplectic cohomology that one can associate to a Liouville domain $M$.
+We call the periodic cyclic homology of the symplectic cochain complex \emph{the periodic symplectic cohomology} and denote it by $\hp(M)$.\\ There is another version of periodic symplectic cohomology that one can associate to a Liouville domain $M$.